Canon 6D versus Canon 7D II

 The 7D Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 6D has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D or the Canon 7D II – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D: